MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-7.2.0/azureps-in-docker.md

 ---
+description: How to use Azure PowerShell that is preinstalled in a Docker image. ms.custom: devx-track-azurepowershell ms.date: 02/08/2022 ms.devlang: powershell ms.service: azure-powershell ms.topic: conceptual
 title: Using Azure PowerShell in Docker
-description: How to use Azure PowerShell that is preinstalled in a Docker image. ms.devlang: powershell ms.topic: conceptual ms.date: 01/04/2022 ms.custom: devx-track-azurepowershell ms.service: azure-powershell
 ---

 # Using Azure PowerShell in Docker